enebular/enebular-runtime-agent/README.md

 ./bin/enebular-<port>-agent list-config-items
 ```

-For example, if using AWS IoT, then it be as follows.
+For example, if using AWS IoT, then the command is as follows.

 ```
 cd ports/awsiot